 In 2009 he stopped painting due to a combination of circumstances.
 It was from 2005 that he began to be increasingly drawn to more general wildlife photography, and this remains so up to the present day.

 Equipment: Nikon D800 and D300 cameras, the Nikkor 200-400mm.
 VR II zoom, Nikkor 70-200mm.
-VR II zoom, Nikkor 17-55mm. f/2.8 wide-angle lenses, and the Sigma 105mm. f/2.8 Macro lens.¬† Manfrotto, Gitzo & Really Right Stuff tripods and tripod heads are employed as supports, although I’m intending to move to lighter equipment, the FujiFilm XT series and lenses, due to weight restrictions for a forthcoming trip to Southern Africa, my first outside Europe.
+VR II zoom, Nikkor 17-55mm. f/2.8 wide-angle, and the Sigma 105mm. f/2.8 Macro lenses;¬† Manfrotto, Gitzo & Really Right Stuff tripods and tripod heads are employed as supports, although I’m intending to move to lighter equipment, the FujiFilm XT series and lenses, due to weight restrictions for a forthcoming trip to Southern Africa, my first outside Europe.
 Natural lighting without flash is preferred, with the occasional use of warming or cooling reflectors for macro work.

-Lifestyle:¬† I’m¬†unmarried with no children, I don’t drive or use a bicycle due to unpredictable seizures resulting from the fractured skull, using public transport and taxis to plan wildlife photography in such a way that all¬†locations and species in Britain are available to me.¬† I¬†buy organic wherever possible, eat no red or white meat, using sustainable fish, shellfish, crustaceans, and use Quorn as a meat replacement, as well as oats & milled linseed museli with fresh fruit.
+Lifestyle:¬† I’m¬†unmarried with no children, I don’t drive or use a bicycle due to unpredictable seizures resulting from the fractured skull, using public transport and taxis to plan wildlife photography in such a way that all¬†locations and species in Britain are accessible.¬† I¬†buy organic wherever possible, eat no red or white meat, using sustainable fish, shellfish, crustaceans, and use Quorn as a meat replacement, as well as oats & milled linseed museli with fresh fruit.
 Sourdough bread is a favourite, as is raw goats milk, tea & coffee, and occasionally lemon & ginger tea, sometimes with Matcha as an energy boost.¬† White¬†bread, junk food, pre-prepared supermarket meals, wheat-based products, and takeaways are off the menu, although being fortunate to live just down the road from Squires, I’m able to attest that their fish and chips are irresistible.
-Despite a relatively small carbon footprint, I’m as guilty as¬†the next person regarding digital hardware and the effects of its¬†production on the planet, such as the aggressive land-grabs in search¬†of minerals and rare earths;¬†to do without it, and the website as an¬†online gallery, would be almost unthinkable now.¬† It’s an uncomfortable¬†dilemma, and where’s it all heading?
+Despite a relatively small carbon footprint, I’m as guilty as¬†the next person regarding digital hardware and the effects of its¬†production on the planet, such as the aggressive land-grabs in search¬†of minerals and rare earths; to do without it, and the website as an¬†online gallery, would be almost unthinkable now.¬† It’s an uncomfortable¬†dilemma, and where’s it all heading?
 See the musings page for a few ideas.
 As to my beliefs, although not a practising Buddhist, I’m most attracted to its philosophy, and essentially humanist and atheist in outlook.